Theremyn 4

 Theremyn 4 is a live electronic Peruvian group founded in 1999 by musician and producer Jose Gallo.
 Theremyn_4 has various full-length albums, numerous local and international appearances and international awards.
 They have been considered by the Peruvian and foreign critic as one of the most important electronic music groups from their country.
 Their sound travels through different styles of electronic music, merging with rock, new wave, jazz and world music.

 Among their main musical influences are New Order, Kraftwerk, Orbital, Led Zeppelin, Narcosis, Rush, The Chemical Brothers and Boom Boom Satellites.
 In interviews they also mention other influences such as film, painting, comics and literature.

-Theremyn_4's current lineup features Jose Gallo on synths, drums, samplers and djing.
+Theremyn_4's current lineup features Jose Gallo on synths, drums, samplers and djing, Nicolas Miranda on bass and synths, Lu Falen on vocals.